cutthroat78/Leaving-Cert-Notes/README.md

   - Use image occlusion cards to learn diagrams
 ## To Dos
 - Maybe add explanation of links in {subject}.md e.g. notes,slides,video/video playlist,padlet
-- Get rid of summer exam files and links in {subject}.md files after exams are done
 - Try and get rid of sub title on github pages website, so the top takes up less space
 - Find out how to link to certain parts of same and other pages, so that I can make key words and words in leaving cert notes link to other pages and parts of pages (So if you can't remember what a term means you can re-read what it means)
 - Get rid of “School Slides” and "Table of Contents" headings from notes
-- Have seperate page for each subject/chapter of other resources (Slides, videos, links etc.)
 ### Biology
 - Look at summer 2022 exam structure file that is on teams
 - Check if all nephron structure diagrams I have in hardback and on sheets have any details that are not in the diagram that I have on leaving cert notes
 - Add video(s) link about each topic in biology.md "- [Video]()"/"- [Video Playlist]()"
 - Get enzyme diagrams for enzyme pages
-- Make my own Unit YouTube playlists of videos
 - Go through all sections to see if they have their diagrams
 - Simplify notes but keep same info (go for better structure with headings)
 - Go through notes and create links to different parts of hardback